JuliaDocs/DocInventories.jl/docs/src/creating.md

 # Creating Inventory Files

-In general, inventory files should be generated automatically by [Sphinx](@extref sphinx :doc:`index`) or [DocumenterInterLinks](@extref JuliaDocs).
+In general, inventory files should be generated automatically by [Documenter](@extref Documenter :doc:`index`) or [Sphinx](@extref sphinx :doc:`index`).
 However, there are situations where producing and inventory file "by hand" make sense:

 * A project does not provide an inventory file.
 Maybe its documentation is entirely in its Github README file.